huawei-noah/streamDM-Cpp/README.md

 streamDM-C++: C++ Stream Data Mining
 =================

-streamDM for C++ implements extremely fast streaming decision trees in C++ for big data streams.
-It is a project developed at Huawei Noah's Ark Lab. streamDM for C++ is licensed under Apache Software License v2.0.
+streamDM in C++ implements extremely fast streaming decision trees in C++ for big data streams.
+It is a project developed at Huawei Noah's Ark Lab. streamDM in C++ is licensed under Apache Software License v2.0.

-The main advantages of streamDM for C++ over other C/C++ data stream libraries are the following:
+The main advantages of streamDM in C++ over other C/C++ data stream libraries are the following:

 - Faster than VFML in C and MOA in Java.
 - Evaluation and learners are separated, not linked together.